aws-solutions/qnabot-on-aws/docs/kendra_crawler_guide/README.md

-# Kendra Web Indexer Integration
+# Kendra Web Crawler Integration

 Please read the [Kendra Integration](../../workshops/kendra/README.md) for instructions about configuring Kendra

-QnABot can now index your website with Kendra and answer questions based on what it has found.
+QnABot can now crawl your website with Kendra and answer questions based on what it has found.

 Go to the Settings option in the Tools menu